concept-not-found/patcom/README.md

   function matchObject<T>(expected?: T): Matcher<T>
   ```

   Matches `expected` enumerable object properties completely or partially with [`rest`](#rest) matcher.
 Primitives in `expected` are wrapped with their corresponding `Matcher` builder.
-Rest of properties can be found on the `value` with the rest key.
+The rest of properties can be found on the `value` with the rest key.
 Matches any defined object if `expected` is not provided.
   <details>
   <summary>Example</summary>